wildonion/PersianDatabaseClassification/README.md

 I coded backpropagation algorithm from scratch using the chain rule of gradient descent optimization technique for training and tuning the weights of MLP model.
 You can see it in [`backward`]() function.

-For the CNN model I used the built in `backward` method in **PyTorch** of the loss function.
-It'll automatically calculate the weights using computational graph and update them, so you can access the derivative of each weights' tensor using `.grad` attribute.
+For the CNN model I used the built in `backward` method of the loss function.
+It'll automatically backward through the network and calculate the gradient of each weights and update them using computational graph.
+You can access the derivative of each weights' tensor of a specific layer using `.grad` attribute.

 > 📊 MLP Plotted history